 |Stock Market||31,541||-1.92 %||Mar 15|

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

 Hong Kong Economic News

-The Nikkei Hong Kong Purchasing Managers’ Index (PMI) released by IHS Markit climbed back into expansionary territory in September after briefly contracting in August.
+The Nikkei Hong Kong Purchasing Managers’ Index (PMI), released by IHS Markit, inched down from 51.5 in December to 51.1 in January.